Can You Detect Early Pregnancy With the Help of Cervical Mucus?

 Your cervical mucus won’t be a trustworthy predictor of fertility or potential pregnancy if you’re currently on chemical birth control.
 The reason for this is that because your body believes it is already pregnant as a result of the synthetic hormones, the normal changes that occur during your menstrual cycle do not occur.

 Birth control thickens the cervical mucus explicitly and prevents ovulation.

 This transformation doesn’t occur when you don’t ovulate since ovulation initiates the thinning of your discharge into the egg-white, sperm-friendly consistency.
 Your cervical mucus becomes thicker when you use birth control, making it a more effective sperm barrier.

 You probably won’t notice any notable differences in the volume or consistency of your cervical mucus as you would if you weren’t on birth control because of these modifications.

 Can You Observe Cervical Mucus to Prevent Pregnancy

 When you know the many kinds of cervical mucus and how to use it to check your fertility, you can also utilise this knowledge to an extent to avoid getting pregnant.

 When to Consult a Doctor

-If you have been keeping track of your cervical cycle for months now in order to get pregnant but notice abnormal discharge, you should seek a doctor immediately.
-An abnormal discharge could be a symptom of an infection and do know that it would only come in your way of conception.
+If you have been keeping track of your cervical cycle for months to get pregnant but notice abnormal discharge, you should seek a doctor immediately.
+An abnormal discharge could be a symptom of an infection, and do know that it would only come in your way of conception.
 So consult a doctor in the following situations: